MTES-MCT/dossierfacile-backend/elastalert/README.md

 This shell script manages rules for ElastAlert.
 It provides two main features:
 1. **Build**: Generates rule files by replacing dynamic variables (such as the Mattermost webhook URL).
+2. **Build**: Generate a Zip file for the custom alerts.
-2. **Deploy**: Deploys the generated rules to a remote server and restarts the ElastAlert service.
+3. **Deploy**: Deploys the generated rules to a remote server and restarts the ElastAlert service.

 ---